Soil erosion is primarily caused by natural forces like water and wind, which loosen and displace topsoil.

 Slopes and hills are often the most vulnerable land surfaces to erosion.

-Plowing along the contour of the land, rather than up and down slopes, helps slow down water runoff and reduces soil erosion.
+Plowing along the contour of the land, rather than up and down slopes, helps slow runoff and reduce soil erosion.
 This method effectively captures rainwater and allows it to infiltrate the soil.

 3. Downspouts and Slope Drains

 Another mechanical intervention used to prevent erosion on slopes is the use of downspouts and slope drains.
-While most properties are outfitted with downspouts, special slope drains with piping can be used to divert water down a slope without having to travel down its surface.
+While most properties are outfitted with downspouts, special slope drains with piping can divert water down a slope without flowing along its surface.

 These devices are especially useful for active construction zones and larger properties.